Why sustainable tourism has (so far) failed

 But partly because we still lack clear standards of sustainability, there’s a ridiculous amount of greenwashing out there, as well as too much attention given to ‘feelgood’ half-measures like using hotel towels an extra day…not that that’s a bad idea, it’s just a drop in the bucket compared to what’s needed.

 I certainly don’t have all the answers, but one thing is clear: putting the burden on individual travelers to try and figure out what’s sustainable and what isn’t is patently unfair.
-With all these cute little leafy green labels everywhere, and questionable substance behind them, how are we supposed to even know if we’re making sustainable choices or not?
-There are organizations out there working to establish clearer standards, but for every one of those you’ve got a lot of others putting out confusing, greenwashing blah-blah.
+With all these cute little leafy green labels everywhere, but questionable substance behind them, how are we supposed to even know if we’re making sustainable choices or not?
+There are organizations out there working to establish clearer standards, but for every one of those you’ve got others putting out confusing, greenwashing blah-blah.

 Starting dialogues on the topic is also important, whether it be with our friends, our travel agent or our political representatives.
 The more we talk about the need to ‘clean up’ tourism, the more it will become a political priority and the more change we’ll begin to see.